-- 1. A bystander or Good Samaritan, including an eyewitness of a road accident, may take an injured to the nearest hospital and should be allowed to leave immediately.
-No questions are to be asked.
-An eyewitness has to provide his address. - 2.
+- 1. A bystander or Good Samaritan, including an eyewitness of a road accident may take an injured to the nearest hospital and should be allowed to leave immediately.
+The eyewitness has to provide his address.
+No questions are to be asked. - 2.
 The bystander or Good Samaritan shall not be liable for any civil and criminal liability. - 3.
 A bystander or Good Samaritan who makes a phone call to inform the police or emergency services for the person lying injured on the road cannot be compelled to give his name or personal details on the phone or in person.
 The disclosure of contact details of the Good Samaritan is to be voluntary. - 4.
-The lack of response by a doctor in an emergency pertaining to road accidents (where he is expected to provide care) shall constitute 'Professional Misconduct'.
+The lack of response by a (medical) doctor in an emergency pertaining to road accidents (where he is expected to provide care) shall constitute 'Professional Misconduct'.

-B.2.2 Duty of giving care
+A.2.2 Duty of giving care